RecordSetter/trudesk/RENDER.md

 ## Environment Variables

-After deployment, you'll need to configure the following environment variables in your Render dashboard:
+The following environment variables will be automatically configured:

-1. `TD_MONGODB_URI`: This will be automatically set to your MongoDB connection string
+1. `TD_MONGODB_URL`: MongoDB connection URL (automatically linked)
-2. `REDIS_URL`: This will be automatically set to your Redis connection string
+2. `REDIS_URL`: Redis connection URL (automatically linked)
+3. `TRUDESK_JWTSECRET`: Automatically generated secure token
+4. `NODE_ENV`: Set to "production"
+5. `PORT`: Set to 8118
+6. `TRUDESK_DOCKER`: Set to "true"

+Optional variables you may need to configure manually:
-3. `ELASTICSEARCH_URI`: If you want to use Elasticsearch, set this to your Elasticsearch instance URL
+1. `ELASTICSEARCH_URI`: If you want to use Elasticsearch, set this to your Elasticsearch instance URL
    - Note: You'll need to set up Elasticsearch separately as it's not provided by Render
    - You can use a service like Elastic Cloud or self-host your Elasticsearch instance